|

 (Naval Aviation Museum Foundation) March 1982

 VP24/VP12, PATSU 1-1, VP 81: Earl "Chicken" Rhoden.
+Stories and

 descriptions of tender ships, Marsden matting, Washing Machine Charlie,